igetco/OptiBot/README.md

 ## App flow

 We use CRON to schedule the main.js to run once daily. main.js calls scraper.js and uploadAndAttachFilesToVectorStore.js. scraper.js scrapes and generates md files, then uploadAndAttachFilesToVectorStore.js will upload new/updated files to OpenAI Vector Store.
-We will check and skip any file that has not changed.
+We will check and skip any file that has no change.

 ## Chunking strategy